Model theory of Galois actions of torsion Abelian groups: Positive results

 \item for each $n\in \Nn$, $K_n$ is PAC;

 \item we have

 and for each $n>0$, we have

-\end{enumerate} \end{theorem} \begin{proof} For the implication ``$\Rightarrow$'', we notice first that any e.c. $B$-field is strict and perfect (see e.g. \cite[Lemma 3.1]{HK3} and \cite[Lemma 3.4]{HK3}, which hold for an arbitrary group).
-We proceed to show Items $(2)$ and $(3)$.
+\end{enumerate} \end{theorem} \begin{proof} For the implication ``$\Rightarrow$'', we notice first that any e.c. $B$-field is strict and perfect (see e.g. \cite[Lemma 3.1]{HK3} and \cite[Lemma 3.4]{HK3}, which hold for an arbitrary group), so we get Item $(1)$.
+Item $(2)$ follows from Corollary \ref{constpac}.
+We proceed to show Item $(3)$.
 Let us fix $n\in \Nn$.
 By Theorem \ref{mgt}(1), the profinite group $\gal(K_n)$ is pronilpotent, hence we have:

-We need to show that for any $j>0$, we have: \begin{enumerate} \item[(i)] if $j<n$, then
+We need to show that for any $j>0$, we have: \begin{enumerate} \item[(i)] if $j\leqslant n$, then

-\item[(ii)] if $j\geqslant n$, then
+\item[(ii)] if $j> n$, then

-\end{enumerate} In the situation of Item (i), we get what we want directly from Theorem \ref{mgt}(2).
+\end{enumerate} Since $K_n$ is PAC, we get that $\gal(K_n)$ is projective as well as $\gal(K_n)_{(p)}$ for each $p\in \Pp$.
+In the situation of Item (i), we get what we want directly from Theorem \ref{mgt}(2).

 In the situation of Item (ii), we consider the following short exact sequence:

 Since $K_j=K^{B_j}$ and $K_n=K^{B_n}$, we get (using that $K$ is a strict $B$-field) the following:

 By the isomorphism above and Theorem \ref{mgt}(2), we get the following short exact sequence: